 Activating A treatment that renders nonconductive material receptive to electroless deposition.

-Additive Process A process for obtaining conductive patterns by the selective deposition of conductive material on clad or unclad base material.
+Additive Process A process for obtaining conductive patterns by the selective deposition of conductive material on the clad or unclad base material.

 Aluminum PCB Aluminum PCB,also referred as metal core printed circuit board (PCB),IMS (insulated metal substrate) PCB and MCPCB.

 Annular Ring That portion of conductive material completely surrounding a hole.

 AOI AOI stands for Automated Optical Inspection, which is an inspection tool in Printed Circuit Board Assembly to efficiently and accurately detect SMT assembly production errors before PCB assemblies leaving the facility.

 Aperture file,also known as D-code lists, which is a text file describing the size and shape of each element on the PCB board.
 D-code lists are not necessary if your files are saved as Extended Gerber with embedded Apertures (274X).

 Array A group of elements or circuits (or circuit boards) arranged in rows and columns on a base material.

 Artwork An accurately scaled configuration used to produce the artwork master or production master.

 Artwork Master The photographic film or glass plate that embodies the image of the PCB pattern, usually on a 1:1 scale.